 2 pounds sirloin tip roast

-1 1/4 cup all-purpose flour (divided), plus 3 tablespoons for gravy
+1 1/4 cups plus 3 tablespoons all-purpose flour, divided

 3 large eggs

-Place the remaining 1 cup of all-purpose flour into a shallow bowl.
-In another shallow bowl whisk the eggs and hot sauce in a second wide, shallow bowl and whisk until beaten and well combined.
+Place 1 cup of the flour in a wide, shallow bowl.
+Place the eggs and hot sauce in a second wide, shallow bowl and whisk until beaten and well-combined.

-Pour enough vegetable oil to cover the bottom of a deep skillet and fill about 1/8 inch.
-Heat the oil to 350° over medium to medium-high heat (the oil should be shimmering and bubble immediately when you drop in a pinch of flour).
+Pour enough oil to cover the bottom of a large, deep skillet about 1/8-inch deep and heat over medium to medium-high heat until 350°F (the oil should be shimmering and bubble immediately when you drop in a pinch of flour).

-Make the gravy while the steaks rest.
-Let the oil cool slightly off the heat and then carefully discard all but 2 to 3 tablespoons of the oil.
-Add the remaining 3 tablespoons of flour to the pan and whisk with the oil as you return the pan to high heat.
+Remove the pan from the heat and let the oil cool slightly.
+Carefully pour off all but 2 to 3 tablespoons of the oil.
+Add the remaining 3 tablespoons of flour to the pan and whisk as you return the pan to high heat.

-Slowly add the milk as the flour-oil mixture begins to bubble, slowly pour in the milk while whisking constantly.
-Whisk until the gravy has reached your desired thickness, adding more milk to thin it out if needed.
+When the flour-oil mixture begins to bubble, slowly pour in the milk while whisking constantly.
+Whisk until the gravy has thickened to your desired consistency, adding more milk to thin it out if needed.
 Taste and season with salt and pepper as needed.
 Serve the gravy over the steaks.

-- A sirloin tip roast is a thicker chunk of steak than the typical cubed steak you may normally use for chicken fried steak.
+Sirloin tip roast: A sirloin tip roast is a thicker chunk of steak than the typical cubed steak you may normally use for chicken-fried steak.
 I find this thicker cut to cook more like a steak, to medium doneness, which is my preference.